A Shell Frictionally Coupled to an Elastic Foundation and a Comparison Against the Two-Body Coulomb's Law of Static

-As the two bodies are in contact, the normal displacement (of the both bodies) is identical.
-Thus, one obtain the extended Kikuchi and Oden's model for Coulomb's law of static friction for a two-body problem in curvilinear coordinates, which is described by the following set of equations,
+As the two bodies are in contact, the normal displacement (of both bodies) is continuous.
+Thus, one obtains the modified Kikuchi and Oden's model for Coulomb's law of static friction for a two-body problem in curvilinear coordinates, which is described by the following set of equations

 where